 The NBDC looks at a variety of criteria to determine your qualification for the Board:

-- Service and performance on RCA committees
+- Leadership, service and performance on RCA committees

-- Service to RCA in non-committee capacities, such as Regional programs
+- Service to RCA in non-committee capacities, such as regional programs

 - Professional experience and relevance to Board membership